United States abortion protests (2022–present)

 A series of ongoing protests supporting abortion rights and anti-abortion counter-protests began in the United States on May 2, 2022, following the leak of a draft majority opinion for the U.S. Supreme Court case Dobbs v.
-Jackson Women's Health Organization, which stated that the Constitution of the United States does not confer any Reproductive rights, thus overturning Roe v.
+Jackson Women's Health Organization, which stated that the Constitution of the United States does not confer any reproductive rights, thus overturning Roe v.
 Wade and Planned Parenthood v.
 Casey.
 On June 24, 2022, the Supreme Court officially overturned Roe and Casey in Dobbs, resulting in further protests outside of the U.S. Supreme Court building and across the country, eventually to major cities across the world both in favor of and against the decision.

 Background

 Leaked draft opinion

 On May 2, 2022, Politico released a first draft of a majority opinion written by Justice Samuel Alito, the authenticity of which Politico said it had verified.
 The draft opinion would overturn Roe v.
 Wade and Planned Parenthood v.
 Casey if held by the majority and thereby finalized in that form.
 Alito's draft decision called the Roe decision "egregiously wrong from the start" on the grounds that abortion is not listed in the United States Constitution as a protected right, and instead would allow states to decide on abortion restrictions or guarantees under the Tenth Amendment to the U.S. Constitution.
+Justice Samuel Alito stated the original decision was, "an abuse of judicial authority."
+The opposing Justices Stephen Breyer, Sonia Sotomayor, and Elena Kagan shared their stance with this statement, "With sorrow — for this Court, but more, for the many millions of American women who have today lost a fundamental constitutional protection — we dissent."

 Shortly after the release of the document, multiple protests occurred in cities throughout the country and outside the U.S. Supreme Court Building in Washington, D.C., along with multiple individuals such as lawyers, politicians, and activist groups speaking out about the leaked draft.
 The Supreme Court is typically very careful about any information being leaked, this added to the shock that many people felt when it was released.

 Overturning of Roe v.
 Wade

 On June 24, 2022, in a 5–4 decision, the Supreme Court officially overturned Roe v.
 Wade and Planned Parenthood v.
 Casey.
-The decision was divisive among the American public, with 55 to 60% opposed to the overturning of Roe, and was generally condemned by international observers and foreign leaders, resulting in further protests.
+The decision was divisive among the American public, with 55 to 60% "split between those who think that it (abortion) should be mostly legal with some exceptions and mostly illegal but with exceptions" and was generally condemned by international observers and foreign leaders, resulting in further protests.